The Tonight Show Starring Jimmy Fallon: Emphasis on sketch comedy

 By bringing over many of his recurring bits and features from Late Night, Fallon has departed in a few ways from the format which Leno used for his show.
 Fallon's edition places less emphasis on his opening monologue, a feature which was a staple of the Leno edition.
 In his opening episode, in which he described what the format of the show would be, he only briefly mentioned the monologue.

 The show has many recurring segments and games that are played with the various celebrity guests.
-The most popular of these, "Lip Sync Battle", was spun off into its own show that premiered on Spike (later re-branded as Paramount Network) after being passed on by NBC.
-Similarly, "Wheel of Musical Impressions", another popular segment spawned That’s My Jam, a music and variety game show that debuted in November of 2021 on NBC with Fallon as host.
+The most popular of these, "Lip Sync Battle", was spun off into its own show that premiered on Spike (later re-branded as Paramount Network) after being passed on by NBC, who did not realize its potential as showcased by Emma Stone's rendition of DJ Khaled's "All I Do Is Win".
+Similarly, "Wheel of Musical Impressions", another popular segment spawned That's My Jam, a music and variety game show that debuted in November 2021 on NBC with Fallon as host.

 Other segments include playing charades, Catchphrase, Pictionary, or other family style games.

 Additionally, Fallon and celebrity guests regularly appear in sketches parodying pop culture or political events.
-These segments normally take place after the monolog, but have occurred as a cold open for the show on a few occasions.
+These segments normally take place after the monologue, but have occurred as a cold open for the show on a few occasions.
 Just as he portrayed Mitt Romney during the 2012 election season, Fallon portrayed Republican candidate Donald Trump and Democratic candidate Bernie Sanders.
 Alongside Fallon's impressions, other celebrities occasionally appear.
-Several have recurring roles, including Dion Flynn as Barack Obama, David Alan Grier as Ben Carson, Aziz Ansari as Bobby Jindal, the show's announcer Steve Higgins as Jeb Bush, and the show's head writer A. D. Miles as Lindsey Graham.
+Several have recurring roles, including Dion Flynn as Barack Obama, David Alan Grier as Ben Carson, Aziz Ansari as Bobby Jindal, the show's announcer Steve Higgins as Jeb Bush, and the show's head writer A. D. Miles as Lindsey Graham.Although the show has increasingly become political especially in Fallon’s opening monologues, it is still primarily pop culture focused.

 After his critically acclaimed appearances as Trump on Tonight, Fallon was asked to play the role on the December 19, 2015, episode of Saturday Night Live, since Taran Killam (who had been announced as the season's Trump) would be busy playing Ted Cruz.
 Fallon accepted the offer, but the plan fell through at some point before the show.
 The role was filled by Darrell Hammond, who played Trump over his fourteen years on SNL.

 Fallon has also appeared as figures such as Vladimir Putin and Bob Dylan.